FelixOnline/v2/content/articles/2017-2-17-helping-out-a-bee-in-need.md

 subtitle: >
   The global bee decline is endangering more than just our multi-million honey industry.
 With bees being the predominant and certainly the most economically significant pollinator, we literally can’t afford to lose them.
 Bee enthusiast Sarah Barfield Marks talks bees and what you can do to help them.
 date: "2017-02-17 15:09:12 +0000"

 # Attributes from Felix Online V1
 id: "6789"
 old_path: /science/6789/helping-out-a-bee-in-need
 aliases:
  - /science/6789/helping-out-a-bee-in-need
+imported: true
+comments:
+ - Just a smiling visitant here to share the love  btw great pattern lisuonbqpCompetation is a painful thing but it produces great results by Jerry Flint

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true